 Make a safety plan, connect with support, and remember—your story isn’t over yet.

-A: Funding reductions were proposed in early 20257 as part of broader budget constraints from the Office of Management and Budget during the current administration.
-While the 988 hotline remains operational, the cuts will affect crucial services for LGBTQ+ youth as well as affect expansion and capacity-building.
+A: Funding reductions were proposed in early 2025 and confirmed on July 17th, 2025, as part of broader budget constraints from the Office of Management and Budget.7 While the 988 hotline remains operational, the cuts will affect crucial services for LGBTQ+ youth as well as affect expansion and capacity-building.

-A: There’s no evidence that Canada has stepped in8 to provide crisis services for Americans due to these funding changes.
-This false claim stems from a viral social media post.
+A: There’s no evidence that Canada has stepped in to provide crisis services for Americans due to these funding changes.8 This false claim stems from a viral social media post.
 The 988 lifeline continues to operate in the United States, though with reduced capacity.

 A: The 988 Suicide & Crisis Lifeline itself wasn’t changed or eliminated.
-However, federal budget for expanding the program were proposed in early 2025, which will affect the system’s ability to meet increasing demand.
+However, federal budget for expanding the program were proposed in early 2025 and passed in July 2025, which affect the system’s ability to meet increasing demand.

 We believe everyone deserves access to accurate, unbiased information about mental health and recovery.
 That’s why we have a comprehensive set of treatment providers and don't charge for inclusion.
 Any center that meets our criteria can list for free.
 We do not and have never accepted fees for referring someone to a particular center.
 Providers who advertise with us must be verified by our Research Team and we clearly mark their status as advertisers.